FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkientity.md

 Example

-This example creates a PKIENTITY called new\_entity that has 3 certificates, CA1, CA2, and CA3.
+This example creates a PKIENTITY called `new_entity` that has 3 certificates, `CA1`, `CA2`, and `CA3`.

 ```
 PKIUTIL PKIENTITY id = new_entity, certificates = "(‘CA1’, ‘CA2’, ‘CA3’)"
 ```

-In the CFTSSL definition that follows, the rootcid parameter has two identifiers.
+In the CFTSSL definition that follows, the `rootcid `parameter has two identifiers.
 However, you cannot distinguish in this definition if the identifiers correspond to a PKIENTITY or a PKICER object.

 > **Note**
 >